 Lucius Parsons "Pat" Warren was born in Chicago, 7 July 1885, the son of William Seymour Warren and Fannie Roby Parsons.
 After graduation from Williams College in 1907, he followed his father's and grandfather's profession as an insurance underwriter; he was also active as a choral director.
-On 7 October 1916 he married Elizabeth Lavinia Huntington (1886-28 October 1927) of Memphis, Tennessee, daughter of Frederick Huntington and Annis Branch Eubank.
-After her death he married Lois Nancy Galbraith (1899-1970) of Grundy Center, Iowa, on 30 October 1930.
-After the death of his brother-in-law Sanger B. Steel in May 1927 (his sister Marion Parsons Warren had died in December 1924), Pat raised his sister's three children in Chicago.
+On 7 October 1916 he married Elizabeth Lavinia Huntington (9 October 1886-28 October 1927) of Memphis, Tennessee, daughter of Frederick Huntington and Annis Branch Eubank.
+After her death he married Lois Nancy Galbraith (born 17 September 1999) of Grundy Center, Iowa, on 30 October 1930.
+After the death of his sister Marion Parsons Warren in December 1924 and her husband Sanger B. Steel in May 1927, Pat raised their three sons in Chicago.
 Eventually, he and his second wife Nancy had a son, L.P.
 Warren, Jr. (12 November 1932-28 March 1995).
 On Pat's retirement in 1952, they moved to Leland, Michigan, where his mother had purchased a summer home in 1921.
 He died on 8 February 1967; Nancy died on 31 October 1970.
 Both were buried in the family plot in Lake Forest, Illinois.

 He weighed nearly eleven pounds on the summer day he chose for making his first appearance in the world.
 He was born in Chicago, Illinois on July 7, 1885.

 As a boy, he became one of the first students to attend the Chicago Latin School when it was formed and all of his early schooling took place there.